sigmdel/CameraWebServer-YAF/README.md

 The correct ESP32 camera module must be chosen.
 For most boards that will mean uncommenting the correct `CAMERA_MODEL_XXXX` directive.
 Of course, only one such directive can be defined.

 The ESP32-CAM has a flash LED.
-To enable its use the I/O pin used to control the flash and the LEDC channel used to generate the PMW signal are defined in a board specific configuration block.
+To enable its use the I/O pin used to control the flash and the LEDC channel used to generate the PMW signal are defined in its board specific configuration block.
 One could also want to change the initial camera resolution and image quality and control if the image is flipped horizontally and vertically.
 Again this is done in the board-specific configuration block.

 Currently the file does not have many board-specific configuration blocks, presumably, the other ESP32 camera boards will work well with the default values.
 It is always possible to add another board-specific block or to modify one.